You are at: Planned Giving > Gift Options > What to Give > Stocks

 We strongly recommend using registered mail to forward your certificates and stock power.
 Please DO NOT mail endorsed certificates.
 Once the certificate is endorsed, it is legal tender and can be exchanged by anyone.
 We strongly recommend that certificates not be sent to a transfer agent for registering in the University's name.
 This is unnecessary and may result in needless delays.

-Certificates may be given to a University Development Officer or delivered to University Advancement, Alumni Hall, Room 207.
+Certificates may be delivered to Gift Administration, Alumni Hall, Room 207.